kianis4/-neural-networks-zero-to-hero./README.md

+## Summary of What We Have Learned

+### What Are Neural Nets?

+Neural networks are mathematical expressions that:

+1. **Take input as data**:
+   - They accept data inputs and also take the weights and parameters of the neuron.

+2. **Perform a forward pass**:
+   - This involves calculating the neuron’s mathematical expression to predict outputs.
+   - A loss function then measures the accuracy of the predictions.
+Generally, the loss will be low when predictions closely match the targets, indicating that the network is performing well.

+3. **Optimize using the loss function**:
+   - The goal is to manipulate the loss function so that when the loss is low, the network solves the problem effectively.

+4. **Backpropagate the loss**:
+   - Through backpropagation, the gradient of the loss is calculated, which informs how to tune all the parameters to decrease the loss locally.
+   - This process is iterated multiple times using gradient descent.

+5. **Minimize the loss**:
+   - By following the gradient, the loss is minimized, ensuring that the network performs the desired task correctly.

+### Key Insights

+- Neural networks can be seen as a "blob" of neural connections that can perform arbitrary tasks, which is the source of their power.
+- Even a tiny network with 41 parameters can solve problems, but significantly more complex neural networks with billions (or even trillions) of parameters are now common.

+### Complex Neural Nets and Emerging Properties

+- **Example: GPT**
+  - In the case of GPT, the task involves predicting the next word in a sequence based on massive amounts of internet text data.
+This learning problem uses:
+    - A neural network with hundreds of billions of parameters.
+    - Cross-entropy loss instead of mean squared error for predicting the next token.
+  - Despite its complexity, the underlying principles remain identical:
+    - Gradient evaluation is the same.
+    - Gradient descent operates similarly.

+- **Remarkable Emerging Properties**:
+  - Training on large datasets often reveals fascinating and unexpected behaviors in neural networks.

+### Conclusion

+Neural network setup and training, regardless of scale, fundamentally operate on the same principles.
+Now, there is an intuitive understanding of how these processes work under the hood, making it easier to grasp the capabilities of neural networks for solving extremely complex problems.

 # Micrograd Implementation

 This project implements the core functionality of Micrograd, a lightweight library for building and training neural networks.
 The implementation provides a step-by-step recreation of essential components like `Value`, `Neuron`, `Layer`, and `MLP`, showcasing how they work together to enable a simple yet powerful machine learning framework.